Woman who died after refusing chemotherapy ‘adversely influenced’ by mother

 Outside the court, Mr Shemirani said the state had “failed” by not classing his sister’s death as an unlawful killing, despite recognising a breach in their duty of care.

-It was noted in Miss Shemirani’s initial hospital admittance in autumn 2023 that she had “recently moved out of her mother’s house due to emotional and physical abuse including food restrictions” by doctors at Maidstone Hospital.
+It was noted in Paloma’s initial hospital admittance in autumn 2023 that she had “recently moved out of her mother’s house due to emotional and physical abuse including food restrictions” by doctors at Maidstone Hospital.

 Texts and voice notes from her parents during her stay at Maidstone Hospital in December 2023 showed them advising her insistently to “discharge herself”.